'Very lovely' Rita Ora boogies to Beyoncé at Wellington cafe

-A Queen Sally's Diamond Deli customer, who wished to remain anonymous, told the Herald Ora was spotted at the quaint cafe by the beach " ... smoking those tiny thin ciggies and asking other customers for a lighter".
+A Queen Sally's Diamond Deli customer told the Herald Ora was spotted at the quaint cafe by the beach " ... smoking those tiny thin ciggies and asking other customers for a lighter".

-Cafe staff confirmed to the Herald that Ora, 31, paid a visit yesterday afternoon.
+Cafe staff that Ora, 31, paid a visit yesterday afternoon.
 They said "she was very lovely" and "seemed to be enjoying the Beyoncé song we were playing at the time".

 Ora's arrival in New Zealand with Waititi, 46, follows reports that the couple married in a small, secret wedding ceremony in London last week.